JoinUs4Health/Organisation/technical/platform/Matomo-Configuration.md

 - `Administration`
     - `System`
         - `General settings`
+            - `Archiving settings`
+                - `Archive reports when viewed from the browser` - *no*
+                    - as we are using a cron job
             - `Email server settings`
                 - enter SMTP configuration to get e-mails by Matomo
             - `Update settings`